 Table of Contents

+QuickBooks Online Payroll recently went through a renovation of its Intuit program and prices.
+The biggest update is that all of the new payroll options are full-service platforms.
 Intuit QuickBooks has month-to-month contracts and no early termination fees.
 Payments are monthly, and you can cancel your subscription at any time.
-QuickBooks is also often running promotions for its payroll product, so be sure to check out any discounts before purchasing.
+QuickBooks also runs promotions for its payroll product frequently, so be sure to check for any available discounts before purchasing.

 - Unlimited payroll runs